Tarring and feathering: 20th century

-Future Australian senator Fred Katz – a socialist and anti-conscriptionist of German parentage — was publicly tarred and feathered outside his office in Melbourne in December 1915.
+Future Australian senator Fred Katz – a socialist and anti-conscriptionist of German parentage – was publicly tarred and feathered outside his office in Melbourne in December 1915.
 A week before the 1919 Australian federal election, former Labor MP John McDougall was kidnapped by a group of about 20 ex-soldiers in Ararat, Victoria, and subsequently tarred and feathered before being dumped in the town's streets.
 He had earlier been revealed as the author of an anti-war poem that was perceived as insulting Australia's soldiers.
 Six men were charged with inflicting grievous bodily harm, but pleaded down to common assault and were fined £5 each.
 Many newspapers supported their actions.

 A group of black-robed Knights of Liberty (a faction of the KKK) tarred and feathered seventeen members of the Industrial Workers of the World (IWW) in Oklahoma in 1917, during an incident known as the Tulsa Outrage.
+They claimed responsibility for a number of other tarring and feathering incidents over the next year in Oklahoma, the Midwest, and California.
 In the 1920s, vigilantes were opposed to IWW organizers at California's harbor of San Pedro.
 They kidnapped at least one organizer, subjected him to tarring and feathering, and left him in a remote location.

-The edition of the Miami Daily News-Record (Miami, Oklahoma) for Wednesday, May 28, 1930, contains on its front page the arrests of five brothers (Isaac, Newton, Henry, Gordon and Charles Starns) from Louisiana accused of tarring and feathering Dr. S. L. Newsome, who was a prominent dentist.
+The edition of the Miami Daily News-Record (Miami, Oklahoma) for Wednesday, May 28, 1930, contains on its front page the arrests of five brothers (Isaac, Newton, Henry, Gordon and Charles Starns) from Louisiana accused of tarring and feathering S. L. Newsome, who was a prominent dentist.
 This was in retaliation for the dentist having an affair with one of the brother's wives.

 Similar tactics were also used by the Provisional Irish Republican Army (IRA) during the early years of the Troubles.
 Many of the victims were women accused of being in romantic relationships with policemen or British soldiers.

+Robert E. Miles received a 4-year sentence for the tarring and feathering of a school official.